relearn: workshops, programs, events, presentations

 The order of the following local beauties are roughly from largest to smallest (or thereabouts).

-Eucalyptus propinqua or Small-fruited Grey Gum: grows to 40 metres, and apart from koalas enjoying its leaves, stands fairly inconspicuously in the bush until… the smooth grey skin sheds (February) revealing an apricot trunk.
+Eucalyptus propinqua or Small-fruited Grey Gum: grows to 40 metres, and apart from koalas enjoying its leaves, stands fairly inconspicuously in the bush until… the smooth grey bark sheds in late summer to reveal a trunk of apricot hues.
 It becomes a glowing, orange ‘Power Tree’ especially after rain or on a hot afternoon.

 Eucalyptus microcorys or Tallowwood: Its twisting and reaching limbs bend in the wildest of winds, sheltering many animals on its branches and in the furs of its rusty, stringy bark.
-Often seen in parks and along riverbanks.
+Often seen in Brisbane parks, forests and along riverbanks.

 Lephostemon confertus or Brushbox is such an unusual gum tree, with its broad glossy leathery leaves and pinkish-brown smooth upper trunk aka half-bark.
 In spring its pretty white fluffy blossoms attract bees, nectar loving birds such as the honeyeater and flying fox.